Kevin Grant, chair (on leave spring 2017)

 379S US International Relations: Race, Empire, and Transnational History.

 This research course examines US international relations in the twentieth century.
 Course discussions focus on the reproduction of race alongside the growth of US economic, cultural, political, and military power overseas, including Africa, Southeast Asia, the Caribbean, and Latin America.
 The course traces how imperial networks have shaped racial categories in the United States, and it examines the formation of transnational political and cultural affiliations such as Pan-Africanism.
 (Writing-intensive.)
+(Same as Government 379.)
 Maximum enrollment, 20.
 Day Moore.

 Topics in British and Irish History: Irish Republican Army.